sjforman/sjforman.github.io/content/posts/calypta-patience-empathy.md

 The chat transcripts were illuminating.
 In several cases, correcting a single misconception was enough: "I am more likely to allow my child to receive vaccination knowing it doesn't contain aluminum."
 In others, providing an actionable plan helped: "I think a preparation plan makes me more eased up."
 Parents with well-grounded medical concerns (seizure history, anaphylaxis) revealed context that would help a pediatrician prepare for a complicated conversation.

-# The incentives are mostly broken
+# The incentives are warped, but they exist

 In the American system, few actors have strong incentives to improve health behaviors at scale.
 But the incentives aren't *all* broken.
 Medicare Advantage plans need to hit Stars metrics.
 Integrated systems and self-insured employers benefit when their people stay healthy.
 New models like [Crowdhealth](https://www.crowdhealth.com) are emerging, where each member has a financial interest in the health of every other member.